Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- pending registrations in memory;
+- Pending registrations live in memory in the current version, which is simple but means restarts can interrupt unfinished auth flows.
-- OTP generation;
+- OTP generation provides a short-lived second proof step for registration and password reset flows.
-- hashing OTP before comparison;
+- Hashing OTPs before comparison is better than storing or comparing raw codes carelessly, because temporary secrets should still be handled defensively.
-- email delivery abstraction;
+- Email delivery abstraction keeps transport concerns separate from auth workflow logic, which is cleaner and easier to swap or test.
-- fallback logging when email service is not configured.
+- Fallback logging exists so local development can still exercise the OTP flow even when a real email provider is not configured.

 What to understand: